Pr-E/BTH_DynSim_TRE_Profile_Workflow/DynSim_TRE_Generic_Profiler_v1_1/README.md

 - generalise date bounds to year, month or day

-The resulting ZIP remains an **egress candidate only** and must still go through the normal TRE disclosure/output-checking process.
+The resulting ZIP remains an **egress candidate only** and must still go through the normal TRE disclosure/output-checking process before export.